 How many school days can be missed because of inclement weather?

 Two snow days are built into the calendar and can be taken with no other change needed.
 Two other dates are set aside as inclement weather make-up days.
 Those are days on which school is scheduled to be closed, but would open if the District exceeds two inclement weather days.
-In the 2018-2019 school year, those days are May 24 (if a third snow day is needed) and April 22 (if a fourth snow day is called.)

 If weather forces the schools to close more than four days in a single school year, the District must find other days off to take back and open schools.

 How is the decision to close schools or delay the opening made and what goes into the decision-making process?

 When inclement weather is present or forecasted, and the Decision to close schools or delay the start of the school day has not yet been made, the Superintendent of Schools joins a conference call with other area superintendents at 4:45 a.m. to assess how other districts are preparing for the day.

 The Superintendent then consults with: the District Director of Buildings and Grounds for reports on any issues with facilities; the Transportation Department for reports whether the bus companies that serve the District are prepared; and the New Rochelle City Manager for reports on road conditions and expected snow/debris clearance.

 Why would the District choose to delay school openings rather than close for the day?